learn-co-curriculum/dsc-time-series-section-intro/README.md

 ## Summary

-This section will provide you with the foundational knowledge for loading and working with time series data, so you'll have the skills required to start to perform time series modeling in section 26!
+This section will provide you with the foundational knowledge for loading and working with time series data, so you'll have the skills required to start to perform time series modeling!